fuqcool/blueos/doc/task_manager.md

 ### Behind the Scene:
 Here is some important high-level approach of the application procedure that we think is worth mentioning: Task Manager starts by calling `blueos.app.getRunningApps()` function to get all the running apps, and then get the app name and type, prints them on the screen.
-It also has event listener to capture newly opened apps and to append them on the GUI.
+It also has event listener to capture newly opened apps and to append them onto the GUI.
 If the user clicks on the terminate button for a particular app, the `blueos.app.terminate(name)` will be triggered, and that app will be terminated.